ProjectDVN/dvn/README.md

 ## Current Features

+* No coding or compiling required - scripts run instantly.
 * User-friendly - dive in without coding knowledge
 * Custom script engine - write your scripts in a simple format that requires zero coding knowledge
 * Flexible and dynamic *"game scripting"* for creative story creation